jessegrosjean/birch-outline/doc/getting-started.md

 npm install
 ```

 You now have `birch-outline` built and ready to use.
-The [documented API](./api.md) is relativly stable.
+The [documented API](./api.md) is relatively stable.
 Everything else is suspect.
 If you want to make an improvement please read the [Contributing](./contributing.md) guide.

 ## Node REPL